jasonbisson/gcp_cloud_identity_groups/README.md

 ## Purpose

-This repository will provide a method to create multiple Google Groups to force a conflict account for former employees who create personal Google Identities with their corporate email address.
+This repository will provide a method to create multiple Google Groups to force a conflicting account for former employees who created personal Google Identities with their corporate email address.
 The benefit of creating a Google group rather than a Google user identity is the following:

 1. Creating an identity for former employee will create policy issues for most organizations.
 1. Avoids using a license (Cloud Identity or Workspace) for a former employee.